projetmbc-tools/for-dev/about/readme/prologue.md

 About `about`... `:-)`
 ----------------------

-This project allows to define and use very easy-to-write `ASCII` files containing customizable metadatas about projects.
+This project allows to define and use very easy-to-write `ASCII` files containing customizable metadatas about numerical projects (codes and writings).